quotient-im/libQuotient/README.md

 In case of troubles with room state and caching it may be useful to switch cache format from binary to JSON.
-To do that, set the following value in your client's configuration file/registry key (you might need to create the libqmatrixclient key for that): `libqmatrixclient/cache_type` to `json`.
+To do that, set the following value in your client's configuration file/registry key (you might need to create the libQuotient key for that): `libQuotient/cache_type` to `json`.
-This will make cache saving and loading work slightly slower but the cache will be in a text JSON file (very long and unindented so prepare a good JSON viewer or text editor with JSON formatting capabilities).
+This will make cache saving and loading work slightly slower but the cache will be in text JSON files (possibly very long and unindented so prepare a good JSON viewer or text editor with JSON formatting capabilities).